MT-Chuyen/Multimodal-Learning-Framework-for-Enhanced-ECG-Signal-Classification-Using-Wavelet-and-MFCC-Features/README.md

 Authors: Assoc.
 Prof. Vu-Anh Tran, Chuyen-Tat Mai, Anh-Thi Diem Nguyen

-Okay, I've read the paper, here's a breakdown:

 ## Project Goals:

 **Problem Statement:** Accurate classification of cardiac arrhythmias is crucial for managing cardiac disorders, but manual analysis of ECG data is challenging due to limited expertise and the volume of data.